branded proposals conversion: Branded Proposals Drive Higher 2026

 A proposal that looks like it was designed by a brand team — typography, white space, consistent visual language, real diagrams instead of clipart — is read differently than a Word document with five fonts.
 The procurement team unconsciously transfers the quality of the artefact onto the quality of the delivery.
 This is true even when it should not be.

 You do not need a designer per proposal.
 You need a templated system where the brand work is done once and every proposal inherits it.
-AICRM's proposal templates do this — line items, sections, executive summaries, terms — all rendered in your brand without your salesperson opening a design tool.
+Axon's proposal templates do this — line items, sections, executive summaries, terms — all rendered in your brand without your salesperson opening a design tool.

 Make the price legible